 Because you’re putting your before-tax income into your super account, the salary you receive from your employer could be reduced, lowering your annual taxable income.

 Is there a limit to how much additional super you can contribute?

-Interested in packaging your super?
+Interested in salary sacrificing your super?

-We can increase your regular deductions, or you can make once off payments if you have available funds in your accounts.
+We can increase your regular deductions, or you can make once-off payments if you have available funds in your accounts.

 Ready to find out more?